-- Control of life-threatening external hemorrhage takes priority over any other treatment. - Constant, direct pressure is the primary method of bleeding control. - If direct pressure fails to control bleeding from extremities, use a tourniquet. - {Commercial tourniquets such as the CAT or SOFTT are recommended.} - Only use wide, flat materials such as cravats or BP cuffs as improvised tourniquets. - O Any tourniquet should be placed as proximal on the arm or leg as possible.
-For injuries to the lower leg or forearm, place two tourniquets as proximal as possible on the femur or humerus. - o Tighten the tourniquet until the bleeding stops. - o Document time and location.
-Be sure that the ER staff is aware of the tourniquet. - {For life-threatening hemorrhage that can't be controlled by a tourniquet, consider hemostatic dressings, e.g., Combat Gauze or ChitoFlex PRO.
+- Control of life-threatening external hemorrhage takes priority over any other treatment. - Constant, direct pressure is the primary method of bleeding control. - If direct pressure fails to control bleeding from extremities, use a tourniquet. - o {Commercial tourniquets such as the CAT or SOFTT are recommended.} - o Only use wide, flat materials such as cravats or BP cuffs as improvised tourniquets. - o For injuries to the leg or forearm, place a tourniquet as proximal as possible to the torso on the femur or humerus. - o Tighten the tourniquet until the bleeding stops. - o If bleeding persists, place another tourniquet abutted to the first tourniquet. - o Document time and location.
+Be sure that the ER staff is aware of the tourniquet. - {For life-threatening hemorrhage that can't be controlled by a tourniquet, consider hemostatic dressings, e.g., Combat Gauze, or ChitoFlex PRO.
 These can be used on or in the chest or abdomen.
-Place in direct contact with the source of bleeding and apply a pressure dressing }. - DO NOT USE GRANULAR AGENTS. - Treat for hypovolemic shock as indicated.
+Place in direct contact with the source of bleeding and apply a pressure dressing or use Kerlix}. - DO NOT USE GRANULAR AGENTS. - Treat for hypovolemic shock as indicated.